Semianalytic model for decaying dark matter halos: Decaying Dark Matter Model

 Specifically, the truncated Maxwell-Boltzmann distribution is

 where $s$ is the velocity width, $v_\mathrm{e}(r)$ is the local escape velocity, $v$ is the particle speed, $\theta$ is the direction of the particle velocity relative to the $z$-axis, and

 is a radially-dependent normalization factor.
-We fix $s$ by requiring that the root--mean--square particle velocity is $\sqrt{3}$ times the one-dimensional velocity dispersion, $\sigma_v$.
+We fix $s$ by requiring that the root-mean-square particle velocity is $\sqrt{3}$ times the one-dimensional velocity dispersion, $\sigma_v$.
 We estimate $\sigma_v$ by solving the Jeans equation in the original profile, assuming an isotropic velocity distribution.
 We assume an isotropic velocity distribution, such that $p(v,\theta|r,s)$ is independent of $\theta$.

 Assuming, without loss of generality, that the kick is along the positive $z$-axis, the instantaneous fraction of decayed particles that are retained is